 Vehicle Tips: How and When to Maintain your Battery

 Maintaining your battery increases its lifespan, and makes it more likely your car will start smoothly each and every time you crank it up.
 Even so, car battery maintenance is something many people overlook until they notice slow starts or a failure to turn over.
+For my car, I too used to neglect various things.
 Regular checks are needed if you are to avoid being stranded, and here are some occasions in which battery maintenance is a must.

 Ideally, you should give your battery a thorough inspection twice each year, once at the start of winter and again at the beginning of summer.
 Perform the following tasks as part of your maintenance routine: